thomaslaurenson/thomaslaurenson.github.io/_posts/2018-09-14-disabling-adsense-analytics-and-disqus-on-local-jekyll-builds.md

 ## Disabling Disqus Comments in Local Jekyll Development

 Again, we can see a very similar solution to disabling Disqus comments in a development build environment.
-However, I do not find this as useful, as there is not real negative effect to loading Disqus comments of a non-production environment.
+However, I do not find this as useful, as there is no real negative effect to loading Disqus comments of a non-production environment.

 {% raw %}
 ```liquid